Srishti2490/Srishti2490.github.io/README.md

 # Introduction
 ![image](srishti1.jpg)

-I'm graduated from [Lingaya's Institute of Management And Technology](http://www.limat.org/) with Bachelors in Electronics and Communication.Currently I'm working as a Senior Software Developer in [Accenture](https://www.accenture.com/us-en/about/company/united-states)
+I'm graduated from [Lingaya's Institute of Management And Technology](http://www.limat.org/) with Bachelors in Electronics and Communication.Currently working as a Senior Software Developer in [Accenture](https://www.accenture.com/us-en/about/company/united-states)

 ## Experience